What is a Behaviourally Anchored Rating Scale?

 4. It is personalised:

-Consider whether HR and management have the time to support the plan before implementing a BARS system.
+Consider whether HR and management have the time to support the plan before implementing a Behaviourally Anchored Rating Scale system.
 Consider whether your company has the necessary skills to define critical responsibilities, performance dimensions, and rating scales correctly.

 1. It is expensive and time-consuming: